Managing Change in Higher Education Open Forum

 - A summing up of the session with useful guidance on further research session attendees can undertake

 Alistair is currently the business operations manager for the Student Journey directorate at London Metropolitan University.
 He has 20 years’ experience of delivering frontline services to students and is an accredited change practitioner and project manager.

 Sharon is an experienced higher education professional services director specialising in innovative change management, service design, quality assurance, international partnerships, higher education policy, governance and regulation, the law of higher education.

 Good to great: aligning professional services to academic structures to achieve excellence

 Simon Donoghue | Lead Consultant | SUMS Consulting

 Katharine Rogers | Director of Faculty Operations | University of Newcastle

-The University of Newcastle Faculty of Medical Sciences is undergoing a significant restructure.
-The new structure will provide the academic environment for Newcastle to achieve its strategic ambitions around the growth of research and education.
-However, as with any large restructure, there is significant complexity, risk and potentially disruption to navigate.
-The restructure of the professional services will deliver an efficient and effective structure that aligns with and supports the new academic structure.
-The presentation will take participants through the journey of the professional services restructure – focussing on the development and design of a new operating model for the professional services, the development of professional services vision and values, and the design of the change management process.
+The professional services at the University of Newcastle Faculty of Medical Sciences are undergoing a reconfiguration to create an environment for Newcastle to achieve its strategic ambitions around the growth of research and education.
+However, as with any large organisational change, there is significant complexity, risk and potentially disruption to navigate.
+The new configuration of the professional services will deliver an efficient and effective structure that aligns with and supports the strategic academic objectives.
+The presentation will take participants through the journey of the professional services reconfiguration – focussing on the development and design of a new operating model for the professional services, the development of professional services vision and values, and the design of the change management process.